petros-d/docs/docs/runtime-version-lifecycle-policy.md

 ## Versioning Scheme

 Astronomer Runtime follows [Semantic Versioning](https://semver.org/).
-This means that Astronomer ships Major, Minor, and Patch releases of Runtime in the format of `major.minor.patch`.
+This means that Astronomer ships major, minor, and patch releases of Runtime in the format of `major.minor.patch`.

 - **Major** versions are released for significant feature additions, including backward-incompatible changes to an API or DAG specification.
 - **Minor** versions are released for functional changes, including backward-compatible changes to an API or DAG specification.